MinecraftTAS/KillTheRNG/README.md

 Note that every random call currently has it's own variable stored in UltimateRandomness.java

 ## Development
 This Project uses ForgeNoGradle.
-Please download and run [this file](https://mgnet.work/ForgeNoGradle-1.0.0.jar) in your repository root directory
+Please download and run [this file](https://mgnet.work/ForgeNoGradle-1.0.1.jar) in your repository root directory
+To export a jar, clean the project first.
+Project -> Clean, then run the -export.launch file